Adam Green (filmmaker): Holliston

-The Movie Crypt podcast

-Green and Joe Lynch's free weekly filmmaker interview and film commentary podcast launched on GeekNation in May 2013.
-The name references creators' sitcom Holliston, along with other inside jokes in the content.
-The talk show was recommended by Entertainment Weekly under the headline "20 podcasts you need to hear in 2015" (January 9, 2015; print issue #1345) and used as curriculum in film schools such as UCLA and Emerson.
-As of April 2015 the podcast is reported to have over 500,000 weekly listeners worldwide.
-Past guests' list includes Seth Green, Slash, Jordan Peele, Neil Marshall, Mick Garris, Tom Holland, Sid Haig, Kane Hodder, Bear McCreary, Danielle Harris, James Gunn, Mike Dougherty, Todd Farmer, Dave Brockie, Don Coscarelli, Stuart Gordan, Rachael Leigh Cook, Brian Slagel, Tony Todd, Bill Moseley and Chris Columbus.

 Digging Up the Marrow

 Green's undercover project, Digging Up the Marrow, described as a reality based dark fantasy about monsters, was made in collaboration between Green and popular urban artist Alex Pardee.
 Production began in 2010 and was fully completed in 2014.
 In the documentary-style movie Green plays himself; Will Barratt, loyal Green collaborator since 1997, is cameraman; and actor Ray Wise portrays Detective William Dekker, an eccentric and mysterious man who contacts Green with the claim that monsters not only exist, but that he knows where to find them.

 After an unofficial preview of a work-in-progress cut in 2013 at Harry Knowles's annual Butt-Numb-A-Thon, the final version of Digging Up The Marrow premiered at FrightFest in London on August 23, 2014.
 The film was released in US cinemas and VOD on February 20, 2015, and on DVD and Blu-ray March 24, 2015.
 Rotten Tomatoes reports that 53% of 15 surveyed critics gave the film a positive review; the average rating is 5.7/10.
 Metacritic rated it 45/100 based on eight reviews.